roadfoodr/tinware/prompts/tinware-app-prompt-current.md

 11. SelectGame.tsx:
     - Implement a dropdown menu to select topics, including an "All Words" option.
     - Use the topics provided via props.
+    - Start the game immediately upon topic selection.
+    - Use the getRandomScenario function to select an initial scenario.

 12. PlayGame.tsx:
     - Compose the main game interface using GamePrompt, InputArea, ControlButtons, MessageArea, and DisplayArea components.
     - Use the useGameLogic hook to manage game state and logic.
-    - Handle the space key press event for moving to the next word when appropriate.
+    - Handle the space key press event for moving to the next scenario when appropriate.
     - Pass only displayedAnswers and showAllAnswers props to the DisplayArea component.

 13. GamePrompt.tsx:
-    - Display the challenge instructions and word stem.
+    - Display the challenge instructions and selected topic.
-    - Show the selected topic and game type.
+    - Show the game type (e.g., "AddOne").
+    - Do not display the root word.

 14. InputArea.tsx:
-    - Implement an input area for a single letter, positioned before or after the root based on the current subtopic.
+    - Implement an input area for a single letter, positioned before or after the root based on the current scenario's subtopic.
-    - Automatically focus the input field when a new word is selected.
+    - Automatically focus the input field when a new scenario is selected.

 15. ControlButtons.tsx:
-    - Implement "Skip Word"/"Next Word", "Show Hint", and "No More Words" buttons.
+    - Implement "Skip Word"/"Next Word", "Show Hint", "No More Words", and "Retry" buttons.
     - Handle button states based on the current game state.
     - Disable the "Show Hint" button when a hint is already being displayed.